vcmerritt/nextcloud/README.md

 #### Install Apache, MariaDB and PHP

 NextCloud is a website that will be hosted on Apache2.
 It is written in PHP, and uses MariaDB/MySQL to store data specific to the different users and server configuration.
-To support the installation of NextCloud, the Debian 10 system will need Apache Tomcat, MariaDB, PHP and other supporting packages on your system. <br>Start by installing the initial packages we will need using the following command:
+To support the installation of NextCloud, the Debian 10 system will need Apache2, MariaDB, PHP and other supporting packages on your system. <br><br>Start by installing the initial packages we will need using the following command:

 ``` bash
 apt-get install apache2 libapache2-mod-php mariadb-server php-xml php-ldap php-cli php-cgi php-mysql php-mbstring php-gd php-curl smbclient php-zip wget unzip gnupg2 -y